 Tuck tomato plants deeply into soil, burying two-thirds of the stem.
 Roots form along the buried stem, which results in a well-anchored plant with an extensive root system that will be better able to find water when summer heat and drought arrive.
 Leave two to three feet between plants, depending on variety.
 Be sure to water thoroughly after planting.

 Support your tomato plants at planting time with a tall stake, trellis, or strong cage.
 Staking tomatoes keeps ripening fruits off the ground, where pests and diseases can be more likely to attack.

 Water whenever the top inch of soil is dry.
 Tomato plants need more water as they increase in size and as summer heat arrives.
 Inconsistent watering, such as letting soil dry out severely (think wilted plants) before watering, can result in blossom end rot or cracked fruits.

 Mulch around plants with 2 to 3 inches of Scotts® Nature Scapes® bagged mulch, straw, shredded leaves, pine straw, or untreated grass clippings.
 Mulch helps reduce weeds and keeps soil moist.

 Tomatoes are extremely versatile in the kitchen.
 Eat them fresh as a side dish, sliced onto sandwiches or pizza, or in salads.
 Tomatoes are the key ingredient in salsa and spaghetti sauce, and they make a terrific soup.
 If you want to preserve the harvest, consider canning tomatoes, either whole or chopped, or turned into salsa or sauce.
 Ready to start planting and growing your own tomatoes?
-Click on any of the product links above for more information, to purchase the product online, or to find a retailer near you.
+Click on any of the product links above for more information, or to find a retailer near you.